Warwick Council Is Moving To Data-Led Enforcement

 Do I need a selective licence in Warwick?

-Warwick council does not currently operate any selective licensing scheme
+Warwick does not currently operate a selective licensing scheme.

 How do I apply for a licence?